UPPMAX/uppmax_intro_day_1/docs/lesson_plans/20250210/README.md

 # Lesson plan 2025-02-10

+## Changes needed

-As far as I know, there are no changes requested for this course.
+Until January 31st, there were no changes requested for this course.
 Let's take a look at [../../reflections/20240827/README.md).

 - Expected number of learners: 17